automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Hypsilophodon.md

 # Hypsilophodon
-## Description: This man-sized herbivore liked to eat and run.
+## This man-sized herbivore liked to eat and run.